HaiderGhauri/Frontend-Projects/README.md

 - **Hangman Parts:** Each wrong guess adds a new part to the hangman figure (e.g., head, body, arms, legs).
 - **Already Guessed Letters:** If the user guesses a letter that has already been guessed, a popup appears with the message "You have already guessed this letter."

+## 8. Meal Generator
+This project allows users to search for meals and view detailed information about each meal.

+### Features:
+- **Search Bar:** Users can input keywords in the search bar, and meals related to the keyword are displayed.
+- **Meal Details:** Clicking on a meal's image will show detailed information about that meal, including:
+  - The meal's name
+  - Meal image
+  - Category
+  - Region
+  - Instructions for preparation
+  - Ingredients and measurements
+- **Random Meal Generator:** A button allows users to generate a random meal.
+When clicked, a random meal is displayed.
+- **API Data:** All meal information is fetched from an API.

 ## 9. Expense Tracker
 This project allows users to track their expenses by adding transactions with descriptions and amounts.